-Build you own media server with these NAS enclosures
+Create your own private cloud with these NAS enclosures

-The best network attached storage (NAS) for home is one that lets you stream your media collection and back up all the devices on your network seamlessly.
+The best network-attached storage (NAS) for home is one that lets you stream your media collection and back up all the devices on your network seamlessly.
 A NAS essentially lets you create your private Netflix or Spotify, and most models on this list let you access your media over the internet.
-If you're looking to build your own media server or need a NAS for backing up data, these are the best NAS enclosures for your home in 2020.
+If you're looking to build your own media server or need a solution for backing up data, these are the best NAS enclosures for your home, although if you were to start somewhere, we'd recommend the Synology DiskStation DS220+.

 Pros: